juanmabelda/FuzzyClassifier/README.md

 * Crisp fuzzification (for crisp variables): *crisp_partition*
 * To split in determined points: *points_partition*

-Other strategies can be implemented through the class $Fuzzification$.
+Other strategies can be implemented through the class *Fuzzification*.

 In our case, all six variables are fuzzified as following